-We deeply regret any inconvenience or concern this incident may cause you, and we are committed to helping you minimize any possible impact.
-We recommend that you remain vigilant to the possibility of fraud by reviewing your financial account and payment card statements.
-We are also offering you a complimentary one-year membership in Experian's IdentityWorksSM.
+What You Can Do: We encourage you to remain vigilant by reviewing your financial account statements for any unauthorized activity.
+If you see charges or activity you did not authorize, you should contact your financial institution immediately.
+Additionally, as a precaution, we have secured the services of Experian® to offer you a complimentary one-year membership of Experian's IdentityWorksSM.
 This product helps detect possible misuse of your information and provides you with identity protection support focused on immediate identification and resolution of identity theft.
-IdentityWorks is free and enrolling in this program will not hurt your credit score.
-For more information on IdentityWorks, including instructions on how to activate your complimentary one- year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.
+IdentityWorks is completely free and enrolling in this program will not hurt your credit score.
+For more information on IdentityWorks, including instructions on how to activate your complimentary one-year membership, as well as some additional steps you can take to protect your information, please see the pages that follow this letter.